 Federal laws prohibiting child pornography apply to material transported interstate or internationally.
 Depending on the circumstances, individuals convicted could face a minimum of five to 10 years in prison, with maximums of 20 to 30 years.
 Penalties may increase if the individual charged has prior convictions for sex offenses, or if the minor involved was under the age of 12.

-In some cases, an affirmative defense may be available to a defendant in a child pornography case.
+In some cases, an affirmative defense may be available to a defendant and their lawyer in a child pornography case.
 According to federal statutes, a defendant may make an affirmative defense if they possessed fewer than three pieces of material and either made a good-faith attempt to destroy the material or contacted law enforcement.
 A Charleston child pornography attorney may be able to help an individual take advantage of this defense by showing that they acted promptly and in good faith.

 What are the State Laws Concerning Child Pornography?